 One final thing: Dutch food is crazy good

 One thing teens will love about the Netherlands is its food.
 With tons of meat, cheese, bread, and sweets, what’s not to love!?
 A few important foods include the frikandel and herring, but my personal favorite was what is known as the “Dutch sugar loaf”.
 Frikandel is a kind of sausage that is popular not only in the Netherlands, but in nearby countries such as France and Belgium as well.
 What makes the frikandel unique is that it is made up of beef, pork, AND chicken.
 Herring, while not being the “favorite” dish for most teens, is a staple of the Netherlands, often coming in through the many ports and is celebrated each time more comes in.
 Lastly, my favorite, the sugar loaf, is a type of bread with sugar around the edges, and will be enjoyed because of its great taste.
 There are many other dishes teens can enjoy while in the Netherlands, but these are just a few that stand out.
+Don’t miss these other traditional Dutch food and drinks to try in the Netherlands.

 There are a lot of fun places to visit in the Netherlands, and these are only a few of my favorites.
 This trip certainly gave me a quick overview of a beautiful country and I can’t wait to return again.